Skip to main content

 Verify your MCP Server installation is complete:

-• Configuration file created in the correct location for your AI tool
+• Client configuration created in the correct location for your AI tool

-• Dashboard URL, username, and Application Password added to configuration
+• Dashboard URL and the required authentication values added to configuration

 • AI tool restarted or reloaded to pick up the new configuration

-• Test command “List all my sites” returns your sites
+• Test prompt “List all my sites” returns your sites